 Occasionally large diameter tubes, which are not included in the AS 1432 range, are specified for special applications.
-The following sizes are projections of the AS 1432 tables.
+The following size is a projection of the AS 1432 tables.
 Safe working pressures have been included for temperatures up to 50°C.